mark-vong/disaster-recovery/LabGuide100.md

 2. Click on **Create Zone**.
     ![](./screenshots/100screenshots/dns-zone/dns-zone-create.png)

 3. Provide a **Zone Name**.
 This value has to be the same as an internet accessible domain hosted on either godaddy or freenom.
 The **Zone Type** should be **Primary**.
-Once created, please connect your DNS with the provided nameservers provided through the service console.
+Once created, please connect your DNS with the nameservers provided through the service console.
     ![](./screenshots/100screenshots/dns-zone/dns-zone-info.png)